KasunGimantha/guess_game/README.md

 # guess_game
 How to play :
-Enter the value range you want to guess the number Enter your guessing number
+\nEnter the value range you want to guess the number
+\nEnter your guessing number
 If you guess It correctly, You win!
 Congratulations!